Entanglement dynamics from universal low-lying modes: Brownian models with fixed coupling operators

 The closing of the gap of $P_4$ (or equivalently vanishing of the entanglement velocity $v_E$) can be seen as a precise information-theoretic signature of a transition from chaotic to free-fermion integrable behaviour in this family of models.
 Any non-zero $g_Z$ causes the model to lose its free fermion character and recover the general features of chaotic many-body systems, hence opening up a gap in the thermodynamic limit.
 At finite system size, we expect a crossover from chaotic to integrable behaviour at small $g_Z$, similar to the discussion in \cite{nahum_freefermion}.

 While we do not have an independent check of the dispersion relations from exact diagonalization of $P_4$ in the above family of models (due to the large on-site Hilbert space dimension $q^4=16$), we have performed the following two consistency checks, which verify that the dispersion relation is close to convergence for $g_Z=1.0, 0.5$ and far from convergence for $g_z=0.0$: \begin{enumerate} \item We directly evaluated the amplitude $e^{-S_2(x,t)} = \braket{D_x| e^{-P_4t}|\rho_0, e}$ using the TEBD method for imaginary time evolution~\cite{schollwock2013matrix} for an initial pure product state $\rho_0$.
 For generic values of $g_Z$, we find that this quantity has an exponential decay regime for a large range of times, corresponding to linear growth of the entropy.
 This gives an independent calculation of the entanglement velocity $v_{E,2}$ defined in the first equation of \eqref{ve_disp}, which can be compared to the one found from the gap of the dispersion relation.
 For $g_Z=1.0, 0.5$, we find good agreement up to about $10\%$ of the values, which are expected from the level of precision on both sides of the calculation.
-For $g_Z=0$, we do not see a linear growth regime from TEBD.
+For $g_Z=0$, we do not see a linear growth regime from TEBD. \item We find the membrane tensions from the $\Delta=3$ dispersion relations in Fig.~\ref{fig:fixed_membrane}. $\sE(v)$ for $g_Z=0.5, 0.1$ approximately obeys the constraints \eqref{const}, while the $g_Z=0$ case does not. \end{enumerate}